mUmarSaga/Breadboard-Video-Card/README.md

 A crystal oscillator drives the pixel clock.
 Binary counters (74HC161) count pixels horizontally and lines vertically.
 Comparator logic detects blanking intervals and generates sync pulses at the correct timing.

 ### Image Storage — EEPROM
 Image data is stored in a 28C256 EEPROM.
 The horizontal and vertical counter outputs form the EEPROM address bus.
-As counters increment, the EEPROM streams out pixel color data in real time — one pixel per clock cycle.
+As counters increment, the EEPROM streams out pixel color data in real time.

 ### Color Output
 3-bit RGB output (R, G, B) through resistor DAC to the VGA connector — 64 colors total.